 I began my IT career working on a Help Desk in the last millennium.
 I ended up pursuing the Infrastructure path getting certified as a Microsoft Certified Systems Engineer for NT 4.0.
 I didn't hear about Scrum (or Agile) until 2006.

-I took the Scrum.org Professional Scrum Master class with my friend Ty Crockett as the Professional Scrum Trainer facilitating.
+I took the Scrum.org Professional Scrum Master class with my friend Ty Crockett at Improving.
 That training was the catalyst for me wanting to take steps to get more deeply involved with Scrum.
-This website is one of the ideas that resulted from getting more deeply into Scrum and using Scrum on a daily basis.
+In 2019 I became a Professional Scrum Trainer with Scrum.org and I am excited to be part of Improving's Training organization.